Ferrugem (footballer, born 1992): Career history

 Ferrugem started his career with Estrela do Norte, where he was part of the squad which won the 2014 Campeonato Capixaba and participated in the 2014 Campeonato Brasileiro Série D. He re–signed with the club for the start of the 2015 season.

 In July 2015, he moved to Real Noroeste to play in the 2015 Copa Espirito Santo.
 He remained with the club, playing in the state competition to select a representative for Série D in November 2016, and in the Campeonato Capixaba in the first half of 2017.

-In April 2017, he signed for Americano, to play in the B1 division of 2017 Campeonato Carioca.
+In April 2017, he signed for Americano, to play in the B1 division of the 2017 Campeonato Carioca.
 He returned to Real Noroeste in 2018, and helped the team to finish runners up in the Campeonato Capixaba.
 He spent the second half of 2018 with Barra da Tijuca, moving to Monte Azul for the 2019 Paulista A3.

 For the second half of 2018, Ferrugem was contracted to Inter de Limeira for the Copa Paulista.
 He returned to Monte Azul for a second spell at the start of 2020, before signing with São Bento in July 2020 to play in the 2020 Campeonato Brasileiro Série C.

 In December 2020, Ferrugem agreed to join Patrocinense for the 2021 Campeonato Mineiro.
 He moved to Treze in May 2021, for the final stages of the 2021 Campeonato Paraibano and 2021 Campeonato Brasileiro Série D.